 - How many more calories you will burn cycling versus driving

-Cycling is good for the planet, and can also save time.
+Driving to work burns very little energy and can also save time.
 But what about its effects on our bodies?
 Next, we analyzed the number of calories burned during the average city worker’s commute in a car versus on a bike.

 Car commuters in all 50 cities burned around the same number of calories during their drives — an average of around 70 per commute.
 But bike commuters burned 5.4 times more.
 Many factors affect the number of calories burned while cycling, including pace, duration, resistance, intensity, and the cyclist’s height and weight.